 I want to mention one other point here about noisy data.
 With all of the discussion in the media about big data there has been a lot said about people being misled by noisy big data.
 As Eric notes, “If you checking 500K variables you’ll have bad luck eventually – you’ll find something spurious. “ However, chances are that this kind of misleading noise is from an individual correlation, not a model.
 There is a big difference.
 People tend to equate predictive analytics with big data analytics.
 The two are not synonymous.

 Are there issues with any technique?
 Of course.
 That’s why education is so important.
 However, there is a great deal to be gained from predictive analytics models, as more and more companies are discovering.

 For more on the results of the Predictive Analytics BPR see my TDWI blog:

-Filed under: Big Data, Business Analytics, Text Analytics | Tagged: advanced analytics, Big Data, HealthNow, Informatica, predictive analytics | 1 Comment »
+Filed under: advanced analytics, Big Data, Business Analytics, Business Intelligence, data mining | Tagged: Big Data Analytics, Eric Siegel, Fern Halper, overfitting, overlearning, predictive analytics | 1 Comment »